Who Holds the Deed in Owner Financing?

 Key Highlights

-• Deed Ownership Explained: Learn the differences between legal and equitable titles in owner financing.
+2. Deed Ownership Explained: Find out what legal and equitable titles mean in owner financing.

-• Common Structures: Understand the Contract for Deed and Seller-Financed Mortgage.
+3. Common Structures: Learn about the Contract for Deed and Seller-Financed Mortgage.

-• Tips for Buyers and Sellers: Actionable advice for navigating the complexities of owner-financed deals.
+4. Tips for Buyers and Sellers: Get practical advice to help you manage owner-financed deals.

-• Legal Considerations: Importance of consulting with a real estate attorney and understanding state laws.
+5. Legal Considerations: See why it’s important to talk to a real estate attorney and know your state laws.

-• Protective Measures: How to safeguard interests on both sides of the transaction.
+6. Protective Measures: Discover ways to protect both sides during the transaction.

 The Ownership Conundrum: Legal Title vs. Equitable Title

-In real estate law, there are two distinct types of property ownership: legal and equitable title.
-Understanding these concepts is key to grasping deed ownership in owner financing deals.
+In real estate law, there are two main types of property ownership: legal title and equitable title.
+Knowing these ideas is important for understanding deed ownership in owner financing deals.

 Legal Title

-Legal title refers to the formal ownership of the property as evidenced by the recorded deed.
-The person holding the legal title is recognized as the official owner in public records, and their name appears on the deed.
-This title grants the right to control, sell, and transfer ownership of the property.
+Legal title means being the official owner of a property, shown by the deed that is on record.
+The person with the legal title is the one named as the owner in public records.
+This title gives them the right to manage, sell, and transfer the property.

 Equitable Title